 Recycling is the easiest and most effective thing that ANYONE can do to protect natural resources, conserve energy and reduce carbon emissions.
 Recycling also creates jobs and stimulates our economy.
 And, friendly competition is a proven way to motivate young people toward adopting sustainable behaviors.
 Many schools have been slow to embrace recycling.
 Through Recycle-Bowl, we hope to galvanize recycling in elementary, middle and high schools across America.

 - Increase recycling rates in schools that currently recycle

 - Provide teacher/student educational opportunities about recycling and waste reduction

 Keep Your Eyes on the Prizes!
 Sure, bragging rights are important.
 But, schools also have an opportunity to take home serious awards in the Recycle-Bowl Competition Division.

 - State Champions: A winner from each U.S. state and the District of Columbia will receive $1,000 based on the most recycled material per person per school.

 - The National Title: America’s Top Recycling School!
 A national champion will be chosen from the top state winners to receive an additional prize.

 - Involve your community.
-To keep things fair, if your school collects recyclable material from around the community or parents homes, this will be treated as a separate competition category.
-The Community Recycling Category offers a $1,000 first prize, a $750 second prize and $500 third prize.
+To keep things fair, if your school collects recyclable material from around the community or from parents homes, this will be treated as a separate competition category.
+The Community Recycling Category offers a $1,000 first prize, a $750 second prize and a $500 third prize.
 Schools will track the amount of material recovered per person and will compete with other schools on a national level.